rlucioni/recipes/recipes/food/kouign-amann.md

 5. Make seasoned sugar by mixing sugar and salt.
 6. Prep muffin pan by brushing generously with melted butter, then spooning in sugar and tossing until insides are coated.
 Dump out and save any excess.
 7. Preheat oven to 375&deg;F. Sprinkle seasoned sugar onto work surface.
 Place dough on top of sugar, dust sugar over the top, then roll out into a rectangle 1/8-1/4" thick, applying sugar often to both sides as you roll.
 When it feels like the sugar you've added has been rolled in, put more on.
 The sugar will pull moisture out of the dough and make it soft, so work quickly.
-8. Trim edges if desired.
-Keep and bake the scraps if you do!
+8. Trim edges.
+Keep and bake the scraps!
 Cut the dough into 12 squares.
 Top with more sugar, then transfer to muffin pan.
 Pinch each square so the corners meet in the middle.
 Top with more sugar.
-Let rest for 10 minutes before baking.
+Let proof for 10 minutes before baking.
 9. Bake until browned and puffed, about 30 minutes.
 Immediately remove each kouign-amann to prevent them from sticking.

 Let cool 15 minutes before eating.